BDC Hamburger Icon

 • The employee’s name

-• The period covered by the expense report (monthly or weekly)
+• The period covered by the expense report, such as monthly or weekly

-• A listing all of the possible reimbursable expenses, such as airline tickets, hotel rooms, gifts, trade shows, etc., with some blank lines so employees can type in other approved expenditure
+• A listing of all possible reimbursable expenses, such as airline tickets, hotel rooms, gifts, trade shows and other business-related costs, with some blank lines so employees can add other approved expenditures

 • The amount of each expense

-• The business purpose for each expense (this can be general, such as “marketing,” or specific to a customer account)
+• The business purpose for each expense like general purposes, such as “marketing” or specific to a customer account

-• A total amount due for the period
+• The total amount due for the period

-Decide who will be responsible for approving or denying expense reimbursement.
+3. Designate who will be responsible for approving or denying expense reimbursements.

-The person in charge of approving expense reports should let the employee know about any expenses that have not been approved and the reasons for that.
-Approved expense reports should then be passed along to accounts payable to be paid.
+The designated approver should inform employees of any denied expenses and the reasons for denial.
+Approved expense reports should then be passed along to accounts payable for payment.

 • Integrate employee reimbursements directly into the payroll system.